Is It Better to Self-Publish or Get a Publisher? An Author's Guide

 2. Creative control

+Though there are other “in-between” options like hybrid publishing and small press publishing, authors who want that control should probably self-publish.
 Still, all these responsibilities can easily become draining and overwhelming.
 To minimize stress and avoid mistakes, educate yourself first and take your time with this process.

 With traditional publishing, you can trust the publisher to do everything more-or-less right.
 However, that doesn’t mean you’ll always approve of their choices.
-If creative control is important to you, but you still want to publish traditionally, definitely check out your indie press options!
+If creative control is important to you, but you still want to publish traditionally, definitely check out your indie press options.

 The bottom line: Self-publishing guarantees creative control, though with great power comes great responsibility.
 Traditional publishing varies, but in general, the publisher has the final word.